 - It is also possible to map out one account at a time.
 Choose the correct profit center (6) from the drop down menu.
 You can select “Ignored” if the values imported are not to be included in PMI, e.g. balance accounts.

 - If the profit center is segmented, select the correct segment from the drop down menu (7).
-Set the percentage that should be imported, normally 100% except, for instance, for commissions, and the tax percentage (8).
+Set the percentage that should be imported, normally 100% except, for instance, for commissions, and the tax percentage.
+This option is only available if the interface has been set to exclude tax.
 All revenues should be displayed excluding tax in PMI.

-- By clicking on the sigma sign (10), which is only visible for segmented profit centers, you can determine if the account’s value should be included in the total or not.
+- By clicking on the Exclude in total, which is only visible for segmented profit centers, you can determine if the account’s value should be included in the total or not.
 If, for instance, the room revenue is imported from a separate total room sales account, all the segmented revenues should be excluded from the total.

-- The calendar icon (11) is used if the account’s value is to be mapped differently during a period or from a specific date.
+- Add valid dates is used if the account’s value is to be mapped differently during a period or from a specific date.

-- The [+] icon (12) is used to create additional mapping possibilities, either as a standard or during a period (11).
+- Split mapping will enable the possibility to split one source into two or more profit centres in PMI.
 Once clicked, it is possible to split the account’s value to several profit centers or segments.
-Here the percentage split (8) should be used to determine what percentage each individual mapping should get.
+Here the Split percentage should be used to determine what percentage each individual mapping should get.
 If you want to delete an additional mapping, click on the trash can icon.
-(13).

 Mapping accounts to PMI Planning